BrendanShortall/Seizure_Detection/README.md

 In ml_models.ipynb I conduct both an SVM and KNearestNeighbors algorithm (K=7).
 The data is randomly split into train (75% of samples) and test (25% of samples).
 Multiple random states have been trained and tested to ensure solidarity amongst cases.

+In both models, I have achieved a test accuracy of 100%.

 Future work could include some signal processing leading into the feature extraction to account for signal artefacts.
 However, the application for this algorithm is time-dependent so it may not be worth the overhead of doing so (another reason why ML felt like a better approach).